mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

 ### New Deploy area version

-* **Deploy - Last deployed version**
+* **Deploy - Running deployed version**
-    Now, when you select the environment in which you want to deploy, you can **visualize the last successful deployed version in the same environment** and its information (type, user that deployed, duration, time of deployment and logs).
+    Now, when you select the environment in which you want to deploy, you can **visualize the running deployed version in the same environment** and its information (type, user that deployed, duration, time of deployment and logs).

     ![deploy-env](img/deploy-env.png)

 * **Deploy - Branch and commits compare**
-    Now, when you select the branch to be deployed, you can **visualize the last 10 commits done in the same branch** and the link that redirects you to the Git page, which shows **commits differences**, in the choosen environment, between the selected branch and the last deployed branch.
+    Now, when you select the branch to deploy, you can **visualize the last 10 commits done in the same branch** and the link that redirects you to the Git page, which shows **commits differences** in the choosen environment between the selected branch and the last deployed branch.

     ![deploy-branch](img/deploy-branch.png)